MrV0XEL/Lockdown-OPS-Texturepack/readme.md

 # Download:

-- Click on the code button
+- Go On Releases Section
-- Then click on Download ZIP
+- Download The Zip file